-Manasseh Cutler, a Congregationalist minister, left his home in Ipswich, Mass., to help build the first permanent settlement in the Northwest Territory.
-While there, he founded Ohio University – and then he returned home.
+Manasseh Cutler, a Congregationalist minister, in 1788 left his home in Ipswich, Mass., to help build the first permanent settlement in the Northwest Territory.
+While there, he founded Ohio University – and then he came home.

-Cutler played an important role in starting the Great Westward Migration.
-He had lobbied the Congress of the Confederation to make it possible by passing the Ordinance of 1787, which created the Northwest Territory, a vast area including Ohio, Michigan, Wisconsin, Indiana and Illinois.
-Cutler wrote the section banning slavery north of the Ohio River.
+In addition to making the trek himself, Cutler helped start the Great Westward Migration.
+He had lobbied the Congress of the Confederation to make it possible by passing the Ordinance of 1787.
+The ordinance created the Northwest Territory, a vast area including Ohio, Michigan, Wisconsin, Indiana and Illinois.
+Some historians claim Cutler wrote the section banning slavery north of the Ohio River.

-Cutler and his partners formed a land company called the Ohio Company.
-He made a deal with Congress that his associates – Revolutionary War veterans – could buy 1.5 million acres with the debt certificates they received in payment for their services during the war, or about eight cents an acre.
-He smoothed the way by making members of Congress partners in the land company.
+Cutler, Gen. Rufus Putnam and their partners formed a land company called the Ohio Company.
+They tried to persuade the new Congress to make impoverished Revolutionary War veterans whole by letting them by cheap land.
+He made a deal with Congress that they could buy 1.5 million acres with the debt certificates received in payment for their services during the war, or about eight cents an acre.
+Cutler smoothed the way by making members of Congress partners in the land company.

 Manasseh Cutler’s own journey to that point had been circuitous.
-Born in Killingly, Conn., in 1742, he graduated from Yale College and then tried his hand as a merchant, a schoolteacher and a lawyer in Edgartown and Dedham, Mass.
-Finally he turned to the ministry, and from 1771 until his death in 1823 he was pastor of the Third Church of Ipswich in what is now Hamilton, Mass.
+Born in Killingly, Conn., on May 13, 1742, he graduated from Yale College and then tried his hand as a merchant, a schoolteacher and a lawyer in Edgartown and Dedham, Mass.
+Finally he turned to the ministry, and from 1771 until his death in 1823 he served as pastor of the Third Church of Ipswich in what is now Hamilton, Mass.
 He served as a chaplain during the Revolutionary War, after which he trained in medicine and established a boarding school.